altescy/pdpcli/README.md

       max_features: 10
 ```

 2. Build a pipeline by training on `train.csv`.
-The following command generage a pickled pipeline file `pipeline.pkl` after training.
-If you specify URL for file path, it will be automatically downloaded and cached.
+The following command generages a pickled pipeline file `pipeline.pkl` after training.
+If you specify a URL of  file path, it will be automatically downloaded and cached.
 ```
 $ pdp build config.yml pipeline.pkl --input-file https://github.com/altescy/pdpcli/raw/main/tests/fixture/data/train.csv
 ```